fevangelista/Quantum-Chemistry-Foundations/README.md

 These tutorials assume some basic knowledge of quantum mechanics and programming in Python.
 By coding using Jupyter notebooks, you should only need minimal setup to follow and modify the code.

+## Tutorials

 The following is a list of sections that form the **Quantum Chemistry Foundations** series.

 - [01 - An introduction to scientific python](01-Scientific%20Computing/01-Scientific%20Computing.ipynb).
 A quick introduction to NumPy and other useful tools for scientific computing.
 This can be skipped if you are already familiar with NumPy.
 - [02 - Hückel theory](02-Hückel%20Theory/02-Hückel%20Theory.ipynb) (🚧 under construction 🚧).

 More tutorials and updates are on the way!

+## Support

+This project is supported by the National Science Foundation under Award CHEM 2312105.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.